Outline: Basic Cause Paragraph or Essay

 Try to limit your causes/reasons to one word

-The Most Important Cause (Reason) -- the Meat
+The Least Important Cause -- the Lettuce

 The Second Most Important Cause (Reason) - the Tomato